 Their design centred on the concept of having two different types of toilets to reduce the amount of water needed for flushing.
 The urine only toilets were fitted with a special float device so that they only used 2 litres of water per flush, whilst the other toilet had a standard 6 litre flush.

-The other finalists were second place Sholing Technology College awarded £3,500.
-Whilst runners-up Midhurst Rother College, Thomas Aveling School and Thomas Bennett Community College were all allocated £2,500 to develop their ideas further.
+The other finalists were Sholing Technology College, who were awarded £3,500 for coming second, whilst runners-up Midhurst Rother College, Thomas Aveling School and Thomas Bennett Community College were all allocated £2,500 to develop their ideas further.